 Chronic Traumatic Encephalopathy (CTE), is a brain condition associated with multiple blows to the head and sometimes experienced by football players, boxers, or those with repeated falls.
 CTE has been linked with early onset of dementia, likely owing to some of the reasons above- non-healing injuries, and disruption to the BBB leading to accumulations of protein tangles in the brain.

-Who is at risk of developing dementia post-stroke?
+Who is at risk of developing dementia after brain injury?

 - a Hemorrhagic versus Ischemic stroke (a bleed versus a blockage).
 This may be linked to the diffuse nature of a bleed, and the possible disruption of the blood-brain-barrier.

-- a stroke occurring at a younger age; regardless of type of stroke, people who sustain a stroke at a younger age are at an increased risk of developing dementia over the course of their lifespan.
+- a stroke or brain injury occurring at a younger age; regardless of type, people who sustain an injury at a younger age are at an increased risk of developing dementia over the course of their lifespan.

 Persons are also at the highest risk of dementia one year post-injury.
-After the one year mark, the increased risk persists across all types of stroke/brain injury, but at lower levels than before.
+After the one year mark, the increased risk persists across all types of brain injury/stroke, but at lower levels than before.

 What can be done to reduce the risk of developing dementia?

-Decreasing the risk of developing dementia when a stroke or brain injury has occurred is all about working on brain health and recovery.
+Decreasing the risk of developing dementia when a brain injury or stroke has occurred is all about working on brain health and recovery.
 Keeping the brain healthy and allowing the damaged tissues to repair to their fullest extent may delay or even arrest later development of dementia.

-The gold standard of dementia risk reduction includes physical activity, healthy living, cognitive engagement, and taking control of the reasons that a stroke or brain injury may have occurred in the first place.
+The gold standard of dementia risk reduction includes physical activity, healthy living, cognitive engagement, and taking control of the reasons that a brain injury may have occurred in the first place.

-Physical rehabilitation post-stroke/brain injury is essential to make sure that physical and medical issues are addressed.
-It is so important to be able to operate at the highest level possible, to live as healthfully as possible, even after a stroke/brain injury.
+Physical rehabilitation post-brain injury is essential to make sure that physical and medical issues are addressed.
+It is so important to be able to operate at the highest level possible, to live as healthfully as possible, even after a brain injury.
 Regular cardiovascular exercise will increase oxygenation in the body, which is necessary to help heal and improve brain health.

 Eating more healthfully and avoiding overly fatty and processed foods will also improve brain health.
 Some research shows supplementation with vitamins, especially Vitamin K and Omega-3s, can help reduce risk of developing dementia.